Mankeyss/CustomBot/README.md

 # CustomBot

 # Description
-This is a prototype of a discord bot ran by an exe file
+This is a prototype of an discord bot ran by an exe file

 # INSTALLATION
 To install the bot you will have to do these steps: